Steven-Theuerl/Portfolio-Public/README.md

 This is a public-facing portfolio repository intended for informational and showcase purposes only.
 All content and source code are original works by **Steven Theuerl**.

-You are **NOT** permitted to:
-- Copy, clone, modify, or redistribute any part of this work.
-- Use this work as the basis for your own product or project.
-- Claim authorship of any part of this project.

 Unauthorized use or imitation, in whole or in part, will be treated as intellectual property theft and may result in legal action.